microsoft/generative-ai-for-beginners/13-securing-ai-applications/README.md

 3. **Dynamic Nature of AI Systems:**
    AI applications constantly evolve.
 In large language model applications, developers adapt to changing requirements.
 Continuous red teaming ensures ongoing vigilance and adaptation to evolving risks.

-AI red teaming is not all encompassing and should be consider a complementary motion to additional controls such as [role-based access control (RBAC)](https://learn.microsoft.com/azure/ai-services/openai/how-to/role-based-access-control?WT.mc_id=academic-105485-koreyst) and comprehensive data management solutions.
-It's meant to suppplement a security strategy that focuses on employing safe and responsible AI solutions that account for privacy and security while aspiring to minimize biases, harmful content and misinformaiton that can erode user confidence.
+AI red teaming is not all encompassing and should be considered a complementary motion to additional controls such as [role-based access control (RBAC)](https://learn.microsoft.com/azure/ai-services/openai/how-to/role-based-access-control?WT.mc_id=academic-105485-koreyst) and comprehensive data management solutions.
+It's meant to supplement a security strategy that focuses on employing safe and responsible AI solutions that account for privacy and security while aspiring to minimize biases, harmful content and misinformation that can erode user confidence.

 Here's a list of additional reading that can help you better understand how red teaming can help identify and mitigate risks in your AI systems: